arrikenw/underbrewed/README.md

 ### Loading the Game
 To load the game, navigate to the `MainMenu` scene which can found at the path: `Assets\Scenes\EvaluationBuild\MainMenu.unity`.
 Open the scene and press play to play the game.

+### Menus
+#### Main Menu
+* The `Tutorial` button loads the tutorial level for the game
+* The `Play Game` button opens the level select scene for the game
+* The `Quit` button closes the game
+#### Level Select Menu
+Click on a level thumbnail to load a specific level.
+Highscores for levels are displayed below the level's thumbnail.
+* The `Go Back` buttons loads the main menu scene for the game.
+#### Pause Menu
+The pause menu can be accessed by pressing the 'Esc' key during a level.
+* The `Resume` button resume the level from the point it was paused.
+* The `Restart` button loads the current level from start.
+* The `Quit` button loads the main menu scene for the game.
+#### End Game Menu
+The end game menu is displayed once a player finishes a leve.
+In the middle it displays if the player passed or failed the level, with more details on the right hand side.
+These details include the player's score on this level, their grade for this level as well as the current high score for this level.
+* The `Next Level` button loads the next level of the game.
+* The `Retry` button loads the current level from the start.
+* The `Quit` button loads the main menu scene for the game.

 ### Gameplay
 Throughout a level, orders will continually arrive in the top left of the screen.
 Each order contains a potion, the ingredients needed to brew the potion, and a timer that indicates how long the player will have to complete the order.